shdlabs/SSTorytime/src/README.md

 * `ARROW_DIRECTORY` - an array of arrow structures that can be searched linearly or using pointer shortcuts kept by short and long name (`ARROW_SHORT_DIR` and `ARROW_LONG_DIR`).

-* The `NodeEventItem` structure is the graph node, and a list of outgoing links with positive STtypes.
+* The `Node` structure is the graph node, and a list of outgoing links with positive STtypes.
 Incoming links have negative STtypes.
 Thus each node acts as a multiway switch (a local index at each node) for immediate lookup.

 <pre>

-type NodeEventItem struct { // essentially the incidence matrix
+type Node struct { // essentially the incidence matrix

 	L int                 // length of name string
 	S string              // name string itself